vatsal0/tinker-cookbook/README.md

 ## Installation

 1. Obtain a Tinker API token and export it as `TINKER_API_KEY`. // TODO(tianyi): add onboarding flow link
-2. Install tinker python client via `pip install git+https://github.com/thinking-machines-lab/tinker.git` // TODO(tianyi): update to pypi
+2. Install tinker python client via `pip install tinker`
-3. As a starting point, we recommend cloning this repo locally and installing it via `pip install -e .`.
+3. We recommend installing `tinker-cookbook` in a virtual env either with `conda` or `uv`.
+For running most examples, you can install via `pip install -e .`.

 ## Tinker